jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 green: make it pass
 *****************************************************************************

-* which I add to the list of exceptions encountered
+* so I add it to the list of exceptions encountered

   .. code-block:: python